 It is important to remember that not one stroke or brain injury is the same as another.
-Each person’s situation will differ from the next person.
-A thorough assessment is therefore key, as well as your current concerns, in developing specific treatment goals that are functional, realistic and most importantly that will contribute to your overall quality of life.
+Each person’s situation is unique.
+A thorough assessment is therefore key in developing specific treatment goals that are functional, realistic, and will contribute to your overall quality of life.

-Detailed Case History: During your assessment I will complete a detailed case history, including your current medical status as well as medical history, education, occupation, cultural background, and your report of the challenges and areas that you have overcome thus far.
-I will find out more about the communication difficulties you are having and how they are impacting you and your loved one(s).
+Detailed case history: During your assessment we will complete a detailed case history, including your current medical status as well as medical history, education, occupation, cultural background, and your report of the challenges and areas that you have overcome so far.
+We will explore your communication difficulties and how they are impacting you and your loved one(s).

-Oral Motor Examination: I will ask you to do different movements with your tongue, lips and jaw to determine whether there is a motor-based impairment, also known as Apraxia.
+Oral motor examination: We will ask you to do different movements with your tongue, lips and jaw to determine whether there is a motor-based impairment, also known as apraxia.

-Language Assessment: A complete assessment of your expressive and receptive language skills, including spoken and written language.
+Language assessment: We will do a complete assessment of your expressive and receptive language skills, including spoken and written language.

-Consultation: I will consult with other health practitioners involved in your recovery to ensure we work collaboratively in achieving your goals.
+Consultation: We will consult with other health practitioners involved in your recovery to ensure we work collaboratively in achieving your goals.

 What does therapy look like?

 Treatment can vary from one individual to another, depending on the type of aphasia, your specific areas of concern, what your daily activities include and the people you interact with on a day-to-day basis.
 Therapy can focus on improving or working towards recovery of impairment in specific areas and/or it can be aimed at providing you with ways to compensate for the difficulties you are having.
-Sometimes therapy might include the use of an Augmentative and Alternative Communication (AAC) system such as the use of an iPad, picture communication system using symbols or pictures, or a speech generating device.
-Therapy will be tailored to your individual situation and needs at the time of referral.
+Sometimes therapy might include the use of an augmentative and alternative communication (AAC) system such as the use of an iPad, picture communication system using symbols or pictures, or a speech generating device.
+Therapy will be tailored to your individual situation and needs.